 In sports, the way a team works together to achieve a common goal can mean the difference between success and failure.
-Much has been made, and rightfully so, about team chemistry in professional sports and your investment goals can benefit from the same kind of solid teamwork.
-As you delve deeper into real estate investment, the people you work with will go a long way towards increasing your profitability.
+Much has been made, and rightfully so, about team chemistry in professional sports and your investment goals can benefit from the same solid teamwork.
+As you delve deeper into real estate investment, the people you work with will go a long way toward increasing your profitability.

 Real Estate Agent/Real Estate Attorney

 Many real estate investors will rely on a real estate agent to help them hunt down potential listings for investment work.
 An even better way to use a real estate agent is to draw on their experience with a particular area to get information about the financial situation of the area, which directly impacts the future profitability of your investment.

 Along those lines, if you are unfamiliar with a particular area, it can sometimes make sense to include a real estate attorney in the proceedings to advise you about any laws or regulations specific to the area that might affect your investment strategy.
 These two team members offer expertise where you may lack it, especially if you are a brand-new investor.